Azraelx0/SEC335/Week3/LOLBins.md

 | WMI-Activity/Trace | — | Disabled by default; both advisories recommend enabling this to capture the specific commands executed via WMIC/WMI, which otherwise leave minimal forensic trace |
 | PowerShell Operational Log | 4104 | Script Block Logging — captures executed script content, including hidden-window Start-Process invocations |

-**Detection rule concepts derived from this lab's findings:**
+**Detection rules based on this lab's findings:**
-- Alert on any process among {certutil.exe, wmic.exe, makecab.exe, net.exe, reg.exe, ntdsutil.exe} whose **ParentImage is powershell.exe or cmd.exe**, when multiple such events occur from the same LogonId within a short time window (behavioral/sequence detection, as demonstrated by this lab's own Sysmon evidence, where all 5 executed LOLBins shared PowerShell as their direct parent).
+- Alert on any process among {certutil.exe, wmic.exe, makecab.exe, net.exe, reg.exe, ntdsutil.exe} whose **ParentImage is powershell.exe or cmd.exe**, when many events happen from the same LogonId within a short time window.
 - Alert on `wmic.exe process call create` where the resulting child process's ParentImage is `WmiPrvSE.exe` — a legitimate but easily-monitored indirection pattern.
-- Alert on any populated registry value under `HKLM\SYSTEM\CurrentControlSet\Services\PortProxy\v4tov4\tcp\`, since both advisories state legitimate use of port proxies is rare.
+- Alert on any populated registry value under `HKLM\SYSTEM\CurrentControlSet\Services\PortProxy\v4tov4\tcp\`, as both advisories say that legitimate use of port proxies is rare and is a staple of Volt Typhoon.
-- Alert on `certutil.exe` command lines containing `-urlcache` — a combination almost never used in benign certificate management workflows.
+- Alert on `certutil.exe` command lines containing `-urlcache` as this would almost never used in harmless certificate management tasks.

 ### 5. Mitigation Recommendations